coxryan/UnifiedPredictiveAlgorithm/development.md

 ### Confidence & Synthetic Flag
 - `market_is_synthetic=false` for lines sourced from FanDuel/CFBD joins.
 - `market_is_synthetic = 1` whenever we had to fall back to a non-book value (legacy schedule, model fill, etc.).
-- Confidence `Conf` is reduced when:
+- `model_confidence` comes from the residual ensemble and decays when:
+  - the predicted residual magnitude is large relative to `model_residual_sigma`,
-  - line is synthetic,
+  - the line is synthetic or sourced outside FanDuel/CFBD (extra 50–30% haircut),
-  - line is older than 48h on an active slate,
-  - join matched on fuzzy criteria rather than exact keys,
+  - join matched on fuzzy criteria rather than exact keys.
-  - team features are incomplete (early season / API gaps).

 ### Backfill Hierarchy inside Predictions
 When building the `upa_predictions` dataset, the backfill logic enforces this per-row merge order: